-As an independent contractor with Grubhub, Doordash, Uber Eats, Postmates or any other delivery gig company, you owe self employment tax of 15.3% on EVERY.
+The bad news is this: As an independent contractor with Grubhub, Doordash, Uber Eats, Postmates or any other delivery gig company, you pay double what an employee pays.
+It’s 15.3% of EVERY.
 DOLLAR.
 OF.
 PROFIT.
-In other words, you pay that tax on every dollar that is left over after counting up your expenses.

 My suggestion: Save money each week based on your profits for the week.

 At the very least, save the 15.3% self employment tax.
 Your medicare and social security get taken out of your paycheck no matter what you owe.
 Since this is the one that gets people in trouble, definitely save this much.